How To Sell A Car Online – The Definitive Guide

 You’ll need to set time aside to sell your car, because it’s likely that you’ll be showing 5-10 people your vehicle before you make a sale as well as allowing the viewer to test drive the car.
-Unlike selling cars using an car buying service, it’s unfortunate that selling your car privately can be hard work, and they swallow up lots of time.
+Unlike selling cars using an car buying service, it’s unfortunate that selling your car privately can be hard work, and can swallow up lots of time.

 Setting up adverts

 First, you’ll need to write a solid description.
 All the obvious details should be listed here, such as:

 - Insurance group (or category status e.g. Cat D)

 On the subject of photos, go crazy!
 ‘More is more’ when it comes to images of your car – 5 is better than one, and 10 is better than 5 and so on.